 Chatbase is a solid product.
 I've used it myself while building saavos, and I track their pricing closely because they're in our market.
 This breakdown is current as of May 2026.

-I'm the founder of saavos, a direct competitor.
+saavos is a direct competitor to Chatbase, and I built it.
 Read this with that context in mind.
 Where I give you numbers, I've sourced them from Chatbase's own pricing page — I'll flag anything that isn't a primary-source confirmation.

 Chatbase uses a credits model, not a raw message count.
 One message credit = one user-bot exchange: one visitor question plus one bot response.
 That's worth keeping in mind as you read the tier breakdown.